E1Bos/VALocker/README.md

 Discord: `@e1bos`

-Feel free to reach out through the provided contact information for non-issue related matters or general discussions.
+Feel free to reach out through the provided contact information for non-issue-related matters or general discussions.
 However, for any project-related issues, I kindly ask that you [add an issue](https://github.com/E1Bos/VALocker/issues) to report and discuss them.

 ## 📜 License